ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 ---
 Photo was taken at [Cha Yi tea house.](https://shop.chayi.ca/)

 There are a few things in my life that I cannot live without, and Darjeeling tea is one of those delights.

-The process of brewing a perfect cup of Darjeeling tea is simple, as long as you have the right tools.
+The process of brewing a perfect cup of Darjeeling tea is simple, but you will need a few things.

 You will need:

 *   Second or first  flush Darjeeling tea I only drink the second flush!)

 *   Temperature control kettle or a thermometer.
 I use [Cusintart's programmable kettle](https://www.amazon.ca/Cuisinart-CPK-17C-Programmable-Kettle/dp/B003WEAHUY/ref=asc_df_B003WEAHUY/?tag=googleshopc0c-20\&linkCode=df0\&hvadid=292943077607\&hvpos=\&hvnetw=g\&hvrand=11471943400949287925\&hvpone=\&hvptwo=\&hvqmt=\&hvdev=c\&hvdvcmdl=\&hvlocint=\&hvlocphy=9000686\&hvtargid=pla-305919859109\&psc=1) and I love it!